 Simply being more exotic can get people to notice you more and make you more interesting.

-Or because of stereotypes or real differences, you can be perceived as “better” than the people around.
+Or because of stereotypes or real differences, you can be perceived as “better” than the people around you.

-Dating is one of the starkest example of social relativity.
+Dating is one of the starkest examples of social relativity.

 A white man, traveling to an African or a South East Asian country will immediately see his boost boosted.